Guide to Amarone della Valpolicella DOCG and Valpolicella DOC wines

 The bunches are laid on wooden racks covered by bamboo sticks, called arele or graticci.
 These days, many producers choose to use plastic crates instead.

 What’s better – plastic crates or bamboo – is a controversial topic in Valpolicella.
-Some winemakers prefer bamboo, while others prefer plastic because it can be easily cleaned and keeps good hygiene.
+Some winemakers prefer bamboo as it’s traditional, while others prefer plastic because it’s easier to keep clean.

 Grapes are laid in a single layer, to avoid crushing or bruising the fruit.

-The drying of grapes for Amarone takes place in indoor lofts, called fruttaio.
+The long-term drying of grapes for Amarone takes place in indoor lofts, called fruttaio.

 Fruttatio may be equipped with large industrial fans to circulate the air.
 This also reduces the risk of disease, and helps to naturally reduce or completely eliminate the use of protective chemicals – especially important for organic winemaking.

 Grapes will remain in fruttaio for three to four months.
 During this time, the berries practically become raisins and lose about 30% of their weight.
-The resulting grapes have highly concentrated levels of sugar, acid and flavour.
+The resulting grapes have highly concentrated levels of sugar, acid and – most importantly – flavour.

 Noble Rot – Muffa Nobile